 Looking forward: 2021 Engagement Priorities

 In 2021, one of Rockefeller Asset Management’s top five priorities is Ocean Health, including pollution prevention and conservation.
 The blue economy is worth $2.5 trillion and is expected to grow at twice the rate of the mainstream economy.
-With the launch of the thematic Ocean Engagement Fund, Rockefeller and TOF will work with mainstream companies to prevent pollution and increase ocean conversation.
+With the launch of the thematic Ocean Engagement Fund, Rockefeller and TOF will work with mainstream companies to prevent pollution and increase ocean conservation.